reshamas/reshamas.github.io/_posts/xxx_2015-01-01-data-umbrella-latam-2021-scikit-learn-sprint-report.md

 ## Sprint Agenda
-- 19-Jun-2021:  Pre-sprint Kickoff (12pm - 1pm) (UTC-4)
+- 19-Jun-2021:  Pre-sprint Kickoff (11am - 1pm) (UTC-5)
-- 26-Jun-2021:  Sprint  (12pm to 4pm) (UTC-4)
+- 26-Jun-2021:  Sprint  (11pm to 1pm) (UTC-5)
-- 20-Feb-2021:  Sprint Follow-up Office Hours (12pm to 1pm) (UTC-4)
+- 10-Jul-2021:  Sprint Follow-up Office Hours (11am to 12pm) (UTC-5)

-[a] UTC-4 = Sao Paolo Time
+[a] UTC-5 = São Paulo, Brazil Time

 ### Sprint Day
 The sprint officially ran 4 hours, which is limited time to submit a PR.
-The participants continued to work on their sprint PRs throughout the day and weekend.
-Also, many scikit-learn core contributors were online to review the PRs over the weekend and provide feedback.
+The participants continued to work on their sprint PRs throughout the weekend.

 ### Follow-up Office Hours
 Office hours were set up 2 weeks after the sprint where some of the scikit-learn core contributors were available to answer questions on open PRs.